 Prior to approaching a venue, send your list of potential venues to firstname.lastname@example.org for approval.
 This is to avoid conflict with the SAQA Global Exhibition venues.

-It is important to choose suitable venues that will display the artwork in manner that is consistent with the professionalism ofour members.
+It is important to choose suitable venues that will display the artwork in a manner that is consistent with the professionalism of our members.
 Venues should provide adequate insurance and appropriate security.

 When an exhibition is not on display, you must ensure that all artwork is stored and transported securely.

 SAQA has an insurance policy on behalf of the artists in SAQA exhibitions, including approved regional exhibitions.
-SAQA will arrange to provide insurance for the artworks during the exhibition and while it travels, until it is returned to the artist.
+SAQA will arrange to provide insurance for the artwork during the exhibition and while it travels until it is returned to the artist.
 We do require our exhibiting venues to carry their own insurance as well.

 To obtain insurance coverage, the curator must send a list of works and their values to the Regional Rep Coordinator, email@example.com after the exhibition has been selected.

-If a juror is used, he or she should be independent from the exhibition.
+If a juror is used, he or she must be independent of the exhibition.
+They must be from outside of the region, or if in the region, they should not be a SAQA member.
 The juror(s) should be identified in the prospectus and a brief biographical statement included.
 The Regional Exhibition Coordinator will recommend a qualified juror upon request.

 If a juror honorarium is required, it must be included in the budget.
 Requests for juror payments can be made online at: www.saqa.com/accounting.